ekkv/ekkv/README.md

 Hello everyone,

 My name is Kate,
-I'm s data science enthusiast with a fresh perspective on complex problems.
+I'm a data science enthusiast with a fresh perspective on complex problems.
 Passionate about process improvement through automation, testing, and implementation.
 A dedicated learner and a responsible employee.

 ***Looking for interesting new challenges!***